Blog

 Glow Blog Banner

-The Limechain method
+The LimeChain method

 2. External dependencies and integration analysis: A DeFi product rarely exists in isolation.
 For that reason, when planning the development of a DeFi app, we take into account the external dependencies and third-party integrations the project would require.